Hair Loss

 Symptoms

 LPP typically presents as smooth white patches of scalp hair loss.
-No hair follicle openings can be seen in the areas of hair loss.
-At the edges of these patches there may be scale and redness around each hair follicle.
+No follicle openings can be seen in the areas of the loss.
+At the edges of these patches, scale, and redness may be around each hair follicle.
 Hairs can be easily pulled out.
-Common sites of involvement are the sides, front and lower back of the scalp.
-Symptoms are often absent, but may include itching, pain, tenderness, discomfort, burning
+Common sites of involvement are the scalp’s sides, front, and lower back.
+Symptoms are often absent but may include itching, pain, tenderness, discomfort, burning

 Traction Alopecia

-Traction alopecia is hair loss due to tight pulling on the hair, such as from frequently wearing your hair in a tight ponytail or braid.
-It is very common in African American women and in those who wear hair weaves.
+Traction alopecia is hair loss due to tight pulling on the hair, such as frequently wearing your hair in a tight ponytail or braid.
+It is very common in African American women and those wearing hair weaves.

 Symptoms

 Tight hairstyles that result in traction alopecia are often uncomfortable or painful.
 You may have a headache or soreness of the scalp from the tight hairstyle.
-While your hair is in that particular style, it may also be difficult to move your forehead or temples.
+While your hair is in that particular style, moving your forehead or temples may also be difficult.
 During the beginning stage of traction alopecia, you may have red bumps or flaking of the scalp.
 There may also be small, short, broken hairs in this area.
-Eventually this will result in a recession of the hairline or part line with permanent hair loss.
+Eventually, this will result in a hairline recession or part line with permanent hair loss.